-Sometimes when you plug a USB drive into your machine you won’t see it in Computer or AutoPlay in Windows 7 or Vista.
+Sometimes when you plug a USB drive into your machine you won’t see it in Computer or AutoPlay in Windows.
 Today we take a look at how to change the drive letter so you can can access it.

 The problem with not being able to see your USB drive happens quite often in XP.
 Our readers have pointed out, and we’re seen instances, where the same problem can occur in Windows 7 and Vista as well.
 If you’re still running XP and having this problem, make sure to check out our article on how to find your missing USB drive in Windows XP.

-Locate and Access the USB Drive in Windows 7 & Vista
+Locate and Access the USB Drive in Windows 7, 8, 10, or Vista

 The problem is when you plug in a thumb drive or external USB hard drive…nothing happens.
 You hear the USB sound but AutoPlay doesn’t run, and when you look in Computer you don’t see the drive.
 More than likely Windows named the drive to a letter that is already in use.